DEQrmichie/heatsource-9/README.md

  and input files.
 Example mm/dd/yyyy hh:mm is 07/01/2001 16:00
 7. An input parameter value that is not applicable may be left blank although all values with float data type will be assigned as zero.
-8. Tributary and meteorological data inputs can be organized into single input files or separated base on each model km input).
- In the control file, separate file names and site stream km with commas wrapped in quotes.

 Key to model input information:
 Required:  Input value required